LeanneChan/Gentrification-Trends-In-NYC/_posts/2019-12-12-HomePrices.md

 ---

 Home sale prices are a good indicator of gentrification as demand for housing in those areas increase and new developments are constructed.
 The amenities in these areas are also likely to improve, once again driving up sale prices.
-For the purpose of this analysis, Deparment of Finance Data (DOF) was used to analyze sale prices per zip code form 2009-2015.
-In order to get a proxy for current prices, Craigslist was scappred to home sale price data for 2019.
+For the purpose of this analysis, data from the NYC Deparment of Finance Data (DOF) was used to analyze sale prices per zip code form 2009-2015.
+In order to get a proxy for current prices, Craigslist was scraped to home sale price data for 2019.

 ## 2009-2015: Home Sale Prices by Zip Code